-Recently, nearly half (49%) of U.S. consumers revealed being incorrectly marketed to by brands they’ve previously shopped with, and as a result, swift action was taken — 57% unsubscribed from brand marketing content, 34% blocked the brand on social media and another 31% stated they would not purchase from the brand again.
+Recently, nearly half (49%) of American consumers revealed that previously-shopped-with brands were incorrectly marketing to them.
+As a result, quick action was taken: 57% unsubscribed from brand marketing content, 34% blocked the brand on social media, and another 31% said they would not make another purchase from the brand.

 Basic and behavioral data

-Take sustainability for example.
-If a customer chooses eco-friendly packaging or delivery options, that is data that feeds directly into the customer story and paints a picture for brands as to what is important to that customer based on the choices they opt into.
-That brand can now message around their sustainability efforts – how the customer’s choice in packaging impacted the environment or how many emissions they saved choosing eco-friendly delivery –reengaging in a way that’s meaningful to the customer.
-This type of retargeted communication works – some companies have seen an upwards of 300% higher repurchase rate.
+Take sustainability as an illustration.
+If a customer selects environmentally friendly packaging or delivery alternatives, the information immediately contributes to the customer story and helps brands understand what is essential to that particular customer based on the choices they make.
+In order to reengage customers, a business can now communicate about its sustainability initiatives, like how the customer’s choice of packaging affected the environment or how many emissions they saved by choosing eco-friendly delivery.
+This kind of retargeted communication is effective; some businesses have noticed repurchase rates that are up to 300% higher.

 Harnessing zero-party data

-Data privacy is a growing concern, even as the retail industry continues to find ways to educate consumers, so they better understand how their data is being used.
-Short surveys and quiz-style assessments capture information directly from the customer, offering more control to the customer while still promoting engagement and providing invaluable insight to the brand on what the customer values.
-Brands that implement post-purchase surveys might find out that while customers were getting their packages on time, they weren’t pleased with the drivers of a particular carrier, thus leaving them with a sour taste in their mouth at the end of the customer experience.
+Even if the retail sector keeps looking for ways to better inform customers about how their data is used, data privacy is an increasing worry.
+Short surveys and quiz-style tests gather data directly from the customer, giving them greater power while still encouraging engagement and giving the business priceless insight into what the customer values.
+While customers were receiving their items on schedule, brands that use post-purchase surveys may learn that they weren’t happy with the drivers of a particular carrier, leaving them with a bad taste in their mouth at the conclusion of the customer experience.